stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 Hi!
 My name is Štěpán Jabůrek.
 I am an incoming PhD student at the [Institute of Political Studies](https://ips.fsv.cuni.cz/en) at Charles University in Prague and a researcher within [Horizon ENSURED](https://www.ensuredeurope.eu/ ).

-My substantive research revolves mainly around international cooperation, political communication, and generally the intersection of domestic and international politics.
+My substantive research revolves mainly around international cooperation, party politics, and generally the intersection of domestic and international politics.
 Methodologically, I am interested in natural language processing and statistics in political research.